Cathedral Plaza Project

-Your gift to our $8.2 million capital campaign will help complete construction and enhancements to our west main entrance and have a lasting impression for many future generations.
+Your gift to our $8.2 million capital campaign will help complete construction and enhancements to our Cathedral and have a lasting impression for many future generations.

-We ask you to prayerfully consider a pledge TODAY to enable this construction!
+We ask you to prayerfully consider a gift or pledge TODAY to enable this endeavor!

 Project Overview

-The Plaza & Garden will honor and celebrate the pillars of our faith community, our Archdiocese, and our parish, and present a welcoming and inviting entrance to the Cathedral, the Mother Church of the Archdiocese of Omaha.
+The Cathedral Plaza will honor and celebrate the pillars of our faith community, our Archdiocese, and our parish, and present a welcoming and inviting entrance to the Cathedral, the Mother Church of the Archdiocese of Omaha.

 Plaza Vision

-The plaza and garden will honor a rich legacy and ensure that future generations can continue to experience the beauty and sanctity of our sacred spaces.
+The plaza will honor a rich legacy and ensure that future generations can continue to experience the beauty and sanctity of our sacred spaces.

 Plaza Design and Elements